prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

 CaviTracer prediction
 -------------------------------------------------------------------------------

-In this part of the tutorial, we will also use Cytochrome P450 structure, but this time we will identify surface cavities instead of intraprotein cavities.
+In this part of the tutorial, we will also use the Cytochrome P450 structure, but this time we will identify surface cavities instead of intraprotein cavities.

+Once again we will parse protein structure with PDB ID ``1tqn``.

 .. ipython:: python
    :verbatim: